averykhoo/data-science-training-package/README.md

     *   if you're new, then maybe 'just getting data' doesn't seem ike it warrants a mention
     *   trust me, it does (unless it's an [open source dataset](https://datasetsearch.research.google.com))
 2. ETL
+    *   (part of 'wrangling' or 'munging')
     *   transforming data between formats (csv, json, html/xml, pipe-delimited, ...)
     *   fixing broken formats (such as unquoted csv ಠ_ಠ)
+    *   minimal data edits for now, at least until you understand the data
 3.  [exploration](https://developers.google.com/machine-learning/guides/good-data-analysis)
+    *   also known as 'EDA'
     *   just look at a subset if your dataset can't fit in RAM, but make sure it's not a biased subset
     *   `df.describe()`
     *   it is [important](https://www.autodeskresearch.com/publications/samestats) to visualize your data